Veon2479/viirs-tools/README.md

 		- Contains some helper functions for reading files that aren't supported by `SatPy` module (some examples of using them in the previous module)

+## Demo
+You can find demo Qt6 app in the `viirs-demo` folder.
+Note that it requires additional packages to be installed installed - `rasterio`,  `matplotlib`,  `PyQt6` and `TensorFlow`.
+Run `viirs-demo.py` to start it.
+Data for this demo can be found in the `demo-data` folder.

 ## References
 [^1]: M.Piper, T.Bahr (2015).
 A RAPID CLOUD MASK ALGORITHM FOR SUOMI NPP VIIRS IMAGERY EDRS.

 [^2]: W.Schroeder, P.Oliva, L.Giglio, I.A.Csiszar (2014).
 The New VIIRS 375 m active fire detection data product: Algorithm description and initial assessment.

+[^3]: U.Avdan, G.Jovanovska (2016).
+Algorithm for Automated Mapping of Land Surface Temperature Using LANDSAT 8 Satellite Data